Arteris-IP/tlm2-interfaces/doc/yaml-atp/YAML_ATP_input_spec.md

 ###  Section `exec_stl`

 The exec_stl key allows to specify tjhe execution of another STL file.
 If the filename is given relative it is relative to the YAML file.
+Execution of the YAML continues once all statements in the STL are executed and finished.

 |Syntax|Comment
 |------|-----------------|